sarika1204/Projects/Product/readme.md

 ## Overview
-Analyzed targeted audience from promotions & retailers’ data, on Power BI, for new product launch in the market
+Analyzed audience from retailers’ data, on Power BI, for new product launch in the market